appson/identity-public/README.md

 > - This repository only hosts the documents for the latest edition

-If you'd like to use this product in your applications, contact danial [a t s i g n ] appson [d o t ] ir
+If you'd like to use this product in your applications, contact danial [a t s i g n ] appson [d o t ] ir to get help on how to request an ApplicationID and use it in your applications.